Agnic

 Step 1: Redirect to Authorization

-Redirect users to our authorization endpoint:
+Redirect users to our authorization endpoint.
+Include PKCE for any non-confidential client.

 https://api.agnic.ai/oauth/authorize?